squirrel-forge/node-twighouse/README.md

 Sorts a property with an array value, supports regular sort and by item.property.

-All directive arguments are property names:
+Directive arguments:

 Name       | Description
 ---------- | ---
- prop      | Object property to sort by, default: null direction | Set to 'desc' for reverse order, default: 'asc'
+ prop      | Object property to sort by, can be set as direction if not needed, default: null direction | Set to 'desc' for reverse order, default: 'asc'

-Single object: *WIP NOT SUPPORTED YET*
+Single object:

 ```
 // Input
 {
-   "__directives": ["sort:things:key"],
+   "__directives": ["sort:things", "sort:numbers:value"],
    "things": {
       "b": 2,
       "a": 5,